primaza/primaza/docs/book/src/entities/serviceclaim.md

 - `serviceEndpointDefinitionKeys`: An array of keys that is required for connectivity.
   The values corresponding to each of these keys will be extracted from the service.
   This property is required.
-- `application`: Fields identifies application resources through kind, apiVersion, and label selector or name.
+- `application`: identifies application resources through kind, apiVersion, and label selector or name.
+- `target`: Field that identifies the ServiceClaim target, may be an application deployed in a specific cluster or an entire environment
     - `environmentTag`: A string representing one of the environment.
     - `applicationClusterContext`: A combination of ClusterEnvironment resource name and namespace.
-- `envs`: Envs allows projecting Service Endpoint Definition's data as Environment Variables in the Pod
+- `envs`: allows projecting Service Endpoint Definition's data as Environment Variables in the Pod

 The `environmentTag` and `applicationClusterContext` are mutually exclusive.